OpenDSA/OpenDSA/RST/source/SortingLowerBound.rst

 First, knowing that widely used sorting algorithms are asymptotically optimal is reassuring.
-In particular, it means that you need not bang your head against the wall searching for an :math:`O(n)` sorting algorithm (or at least not one in any way based on key comparisons).
+In particular, it means that you need not bang your head against the wall searching for an :math:`O(n)` sorting algorithm.
+(Or at least not one that is in any way based on key comparisons.
+But it is hard to imagine how to sort without any comparisons.
+Even Radix Sort is does comparisons, though in quite a different way.)
 Second, this proof is one of the few non-trivial lower-bounds proofs that we have for any problem; that is, this proof provides one of the relatively few instances where our lower bound is tighter than simply